hoffjp/ihavecollected/README.md

 The set of data should be a 'Collection' and each user can have many.
 Within the 'Collection' there will be data items and field labels (the exact name to be determined)

-For testing and development, I plan to generate some "seed data" (in db/seeds.rb)
+For testing and development, I plan to generate some "seed data" (in db/seeds.rb).
+This will define the architecture.

 ### Routes